 - The counselor authorizes for the bioptic device and faxes it to vision specialist office then scans and e-mails a copy to the bioptic driving instructor.
 At the same time, the counselor sends a referral to the O&M Specialist.
 The vision specialist office makes the bioptic then makes an appointment for the consumer to have the bioptic device fitted.

-- After receiving the bioptic device, the consumer completes training with the local O&M Specialist to help them learn to spot with their bioptic effectively.
-Once the O&M Specialist has completed this training, they verbally notify the counselor and the bioptic driving instructor.
+- After receiving the bioptic device, the consumer completes training with the local O&M Specialist to learn to spot with their bioptic effectively.
+Once the O&M Specialist has completed this training, the counselor and the bioptic driving instructor are verbally notified.
 After verbal notification is given, the O&M Specialist writes the “O&M Bioptic Device Training Report” and sends it to the counselor and the bioptic driving instructor.
 Until this report is received, behind-the-wheel (BTW) training cannot begin.

 - The Bioptic Driving Instructor arranges for behind-the-wheel (BTW) training with the consumer.